ebsamson3/AccelerateFFTTutorial/README.md

 # AccelerateFFTTutorial
 Supporting materials for a Swift tutorial on performing Fast Fourier Transforms using Apple's Accelerate Framework.

+## Tutorial

-The tutorial can be found [here](http://edwardsamson.com/using-a-swift-accelerate-implementation-of-the-fast-fourier-transform-to-calculate-linear-autocorrelation/)
+The tutorial can be found [on my personal website](http://edwardsamson.com/using-a-swift-accelerate-implementation-of-the-fast-fourier-transform-to-calculate-linear-autocorrelation/).

 ## Usage